Calm turquoise lagoon at Baby Beach, Aruba · perfect for kids

 Families · Kids

-Aruba With Kids: Family Tours & Activities That Actually Work
+The Best Aruba Tours for Families: Kid-Friendly Activities That Actually Work

 By the Aruba Quest team · Updated July 2026 · 6 min read